elastic/integrations/packages/azure/docs/springcloudlogs.md

-# Azure Spring Cloud Logs
+# Azure Spring Apps Logs

-Azure Spring Cloud Logs integration provides insight into the operations of Azure Spring Cloud applications.
+Azure Spring Apps Logs integration provides insight into the operations of Azure Spring Apps applications.

-Azure Spring Apps is the new name for the Azure Spring Cloud service.
-You can use this integration while we prepare the transition to the new service name.

-Users opting for Elastic Cloud native Azure integration can stream the Azure Spring Cloud logs directly to their partner solution clusters; you can find more information and steps [here](https://www.elastic.co/guide/en/observability/current/monitor-azure.html).
+Users opting for Elastic Cloud native Azure integration can stream the Azure Spring Apps logs directly to their partner solution clusters; you can find more information and steps [here](https://www.elastic.co/guide/en/observability/current/monitor-azure.html).

 ## Requirements and setup